majkinetor/au/README.md

 To learn more about automatic packages for Chocolatey please refer to the relevant [documentation](https://github.com/chocolatey/choco/wiki/AutomaticPackages).

+**Features**:

+- Use only Powershell to create automatic update script for given package.
+- Automatically downloads installers and provides checksums for x32 and x64 versions.
+- Verifies URLs, versions, remote Chocolatey existence etc.
+- Can use global variables to change functionality.
+- Sugar functions for maintainers.
+- Update single package or all previously created packages with single command.
+- Send full command output to specified email in the case of errors.

 ## Installation

 On Powershell 5+: `Install-Module au`.